 If you have ever visited markets abroad, especially with a strong folklore tradition, you know you're likely to find some gorgeous woven or embroidered textiles.
 Rugs, blankets, stacks of fabric.
 I have come back with suitcases full, from the souks in Marrakesh and the markets in Ecuador.
 You can often get carried away, blinded by the bold colours and beautiful patterns.
 Once home, you end up wondering what to do with all that fabric.
 Mine ended up neatly folded away in the wardrobe for years waiting patiently to be put to use.
 Sounds familiar?

 When choosing a kitchen, most people nowadays will play safe and buy a white one.
 Bright white, off white or cream.
 Either sleek and contemporary or a shaker style to create a more traditional look.
 But how about stepping away from the white and throwing in some colour?
 A wall in a bright colour, a bright yellow vintage cabinet, colourful mosaic tiles or a mixed bag of old painted chairs.

-Oh, I can drool over pictures of bathrooms on Pinterest, as I'm sure many of you do as well.
+Are you looking for eclectic bathroom ideas?
+I have gathered the most beautiful inspirational ideas for you today.
+Be original, choose moody colours, bohemian mosaic tiling and show off the copper pipework.
 We had our own bathroom redone two years ago and we went for something quite simple and timeless ourselves.
-Still, I can't help going Oh! and Ah! when flicking though images of bathrooms with a lot … Continue reading Eclectic bathrooms: blue mosaic tiling, copper pipes and vintage accessories
+Still, I can't help … Continue reading Eclectic bathrooms: blue mosaic tiling, copper pipes and vintage accessories